 Our own capital – Nefco’s Investment Fund

 Nefco is owned by the five Nordic countries: Denmark, Finland, Iceland, Norway and Sweden.
-In 1990, when Nefco was established, all five owners paid in capital to Nefco’s Investment Fund.
+In 1990, when Nefco was established, all five owners paid in capital to the Investment Fund, Nefco’s own capital.

 Nefco’s Investment Fund is a for-profit revolving fund operating on market terms.
-The fund finances sustainable green growth projects.
+The fund provides high-risk loan and equity-type financing when there is a green upside in the project.
 All earnings are retained for new investments.
-By the end of 2018, the size of Nefco’s Investment Fund was EUR 165 million.
-We can normally finance up to EUR 5 million for each project.
+By the end of 2021, the size of Nefco’s Investment Fund was EUR 172.6 million.
+We normally finance up to some EUR 5 million for each project.

 Nefco is substantially fully equity funded, but it has established one loan facility of EUR 30 million with the Nordic Investment Bank, for Nefco’s on-lending to a larger public project in Ukraine.
 Sweden provides a guarantee facility for partial coverage of the risk exposure related to public projects financed by Nefco’s Investment Fund in Ukraine.

-Nefco manages some 15 trust funds for financing programmes that target a specific country, region or type of investment.
-Activities under these trust funds are financed separately by one or more of our Nordic owners or through our multi-donor facilities and programmes, where we also hold funds in trust on behalf of countries outside the Nordic region as well as for private investors.
+Nefco manages a number of trust fund assignments for financing programmes that target a specific country, region, purpose and/or type of investment.
+Activities under these trust funds are financed separately by one or more Nordic governments or through multi-donor facilities and initiatives.

 We have access to means of technical assistance through various trust funds to accelerate new investments and support project implementation.
 This is financed by our owners together or individually within their respective environmental and geographic focus areas.

-We also blend our own funds with those of other financiers and donors, to leverage, scale up and accelerate new investments.
+We also blend our own funds with those of other financiers and donors to leverage, scale up and mobilise further investments.

-By June 2019, the total value of all of our funds’ activities was EUR 390 million.
+By the end of 2021, the total value of all trust fund assignments managed was EUR 361.4 million.
 Below are some examples of our core fund activities.
 More information is available under the page Funds Managed by Nefco.